 If you aren’t mindful of moisture protection when you finish out or remodel your basement, you are putting yourself and anyone else who spends time down there at risk for health issues.

 Mold, mildew and other harmful bacteria can grow beneath your flooring.

 How does this area attract so much moisture?
-Mostly because of its location in the home.
+It mostly has to do with your basement’s location in the home.

-Some of the sources of water that find their way down to the basement include rain or ground water, clothes dryers that aren’t properly vented, or from a basement bathroom.
+Some of the sources of water that find their way down to the basement include rain or ground water, washers & dryers that aren’t properly vented, or from a basement bathroom.
 Exterior humid air can also enter the basement and condense with the cool air inside.